 The Berry Basics

 Small sweet succulent fruits also make a great replacement for fresh cherries, such as blueberries, raspberries, and strawberries.
-They are sure to open up new dimensions of taste, thanks to the flavors and fluids they bring to your now new hybrid cherry pie filling.
+They are sure to open up new dimensions of taste, thanks to the flavors they bring to your cherry pie filling.

 Fruity Feeling for the Filling

-For a change in texture and mouthfeel, give your cherry pie filling a crunch by adding crushed or whole nuts.
-Nuts have an added advantage in that they absorb both flavor and moisture easily -especially when in a heated liquid, which in this case is cherry syrup.
-When moist, they may not have so much of a crunch, but still yield their flavors to the syrup, giving it a nutty depth.
+Give your cherry pie filling a crunch by adding crushed or whole nuts.
+Nuts have an added advantage in that they absorb both flavor and moisture easily-especially when in a heated liquid, which in this case is cherry syrup.
+When moist, they may not have so much of a crunch but still yield their flavors to the syrup, giving it a nutty depth.
 Nuts also make for a great topping too, when sprinkled over your serving of pie.